 The core is committed to aiding cancer research through the development and application of deep learning (DL) and other machine learning techniques.
-We have been working on DL projects that involve radiological images and multi-omics data, and are keen to explore further cancer application areas.
+We have been working on DL projects that involve whole-slide images, radiological images and multi-omics data, and are keen to explore further cancer application areas.

 Dr Niko Thio (BEng, MSc IT, PhD): Senior Software Engineer.
 Specialised in software development and management, with interests in end-to-end consolidation, analytics and visualisation.
 Niche expertise: Sequencing facility LIMS; sequencing data processing.

 Richard Lupat (BSc, MPhil): Senior Bioinformatics Software Engineer.
 Specialised in bioinformatics pipeline development and automation for next generation sequencing data.
 Niche expertise: Clinical sequencing automation; Cloud computing.

 Magnus Zethoven (BSc, MSc): Bioinformatician.
 Primary research interests in single-cell RNA-seq analysis and clustering/subtyping analysis of transcriptomic datasets.
 Niche expertise: Single-cell RNA seq; VC pipeline validation & accreditation.

 Cassie Litchfield (BSc, DipMathSc, MSc): Bioinformatician.
 Primary research interests in analysis of ctDNA, methylation, immunogenomics and understanding cancer sex disparity.
 Niche expertise: MeDIP-seq, LC-WGS, TCR-Seq, RNA-seq.